Bless Up! Rihanna Wears Pope Hat, Robe and Intricately Bejeweled Dress to Catholic-Themed Met Gala

 On the Met Gala red carpet you’ll find two kinds of people: those who strictly follow the theme and those who opt to ignore it completely.
 And you can always count on one guest to take the dress code very seriously — Rihanna.
 For the last few years, she’s not only followed the dress code, but worn the most opulent, over-the-top creations imaginable.
 And for the 2018 bash, she did not disappoint.

-She wore a papal mitre (a ceremonial head-dress of bishops) and an opulently bejeweled strapless mini dress with a matching collared robe that perfectly embodied the theme, “Heavenly Bodies: Fashion and the Catholic Imagination.”
+She wore a papal mitre (a ceremonial head-dress of bishops) and an opulently bejeweled strapless mini dress with a matching collared robe by Maison Margiela Artisinal that perfectly embodied the theme, “Heavenly Bodies: Fashion and the Catholic Imagination.”
 The theme is meant to explore the ways the Catholic church has inspired fashion designers, and she honored that history through her outfit by paying homage to traditional headwear and long, elaborately embroidered robes the clergy wears.

 And we’re not the only ones who think so.
 Twitter lit up the minute she hit the carpet with praise for the pop star’s interpretation of the theme, even joking she should now replace Pope Francis as pontiff.